 I never use light creams for this type of recipe because they don't have the right consistency or flavor.

 Sour cream or cream cheese: I always add a few tablespoons to the cream before whipping.
-They add structure so it holds better after being whipped for a couple of days.
+They add structure so it holds better after being whipped for several days.
 But you can omit it.

 About dulce de leche